-Riccardo Blumer‘s students – Lorela Arapi, Stefano Clerici and Andrea Cappellaro –concocted Wall, a machine that continually builds minimal surfaces composed of water and soap that last only a few seconds.
+Riccardo Blumer’s students – Lorela Arapi, Stefano Clerici and Andrea Cappellaro –concocted Wall, a machine that continually builds minimal surfaces composed of water and soap that last only a few seconds.
 The project derives from a collaborative workshop at the Academy of Architecture, supported by the MADWORKSHOP Foundation.

 A model of the Icefiord Centre on the west coast of Greenland by Dorte Mandrup Architects.
 The exhibit is entitled Conditions, in reference to the extreme challenges related to the climate.

 Untitled, by Aires Mateus, is an abstraction of space, created by a sequence of roofs linked together with an inner ambience of an enclosed garden.

 Studio Anna Herringer’s display of Bangladeshi textiles called “This is not a shirt, this is a playground,” underlines the need to maintain rural villages instead of moving populations to cities where communities unravel.
 Herringer, UNESCO Chair of Earthen Architecture, is one of the founders of Didi Textiles, a group that offers opportunities for textile workers to remain in their own villages.

 Architects Alisa Andrasek and Bruno Juricic used computational models, robotic fabrication and big data to create Cloud Pergola in the Croation pavilion in the Arsenale.

 In the Indonesian Pavilion, also in the Arsenale, evocatively draped sheets of tyvek undulate in the breeze.
 Sunyata: The Poetics of Emptiness demonstrates that free space can induce empty headspace.